-Anemia and leukemia are both conditions that affect a person’s blood.
-Although there is no evidence that anemia can cause leukemia, people with leukemia are more likely to develop anemia.
+Anemia and leukemia are both conditions that affect the blood.
+There is no evidence that anemia can cause leukemia.
+However, people with leukemia are more likely to develop anemia.

 This could be because leukemia, a form of blood cancer, causes anemia, which involves a reduction in red blood cells.
 Moreover, some leukemia treatments also cause anemia.